MadeByBalaji/blog/_posts/2025-10-08-Scheduling-types-GG.md

 description: Schedulers in RTOS
 date: 2025-10-08 15:21:00 -0530
 categories: [Geeky Gossip]
-tags: [protocol,interview,revision]
+tags: [protocol,interview,revision, rtos]
 image:
-  path: /assets/img/blog/2025/3Protocol.png
+  path: /assets/img/blog/2025/SchedularInRTOS.png
-  lqip: /assets/img/blog/2025/3Protocol.png
+  lqip: /assets/img/blog/2025/SchedularInRTOS.png
 ---

-Nice Bro, letâ€™s go deep into **Schedulers in RTOS**.
+Nice, letâ€™s go deep into **Schedulers in RTOS**.
 Think of scheduler as the **traffic police** of the CPU â€“ it decides **which task runs and when**.

 ---

-## í ½í´¹ What is a Scheduler?
+## What is a Scheduler?

 * In RTOS, multiple tasks exist, but **only one runs on CPU at a time**.
 * The **scheduler** decides which task gets CPU based on priority, state, and algorithm.